 Center Coordinators & Quality Assurance Review

 Laura Berry Kuchle, Ph.D., Senior Researcher at the AIR, is currently working with NCII, the Collaboration for Effective Educator Development, Accountability, and Reform (CEEDAR Center), and NCSI.
 For these Centers, she supports technical assistance and evaluation activities, serving as the Evaluation Coordinator for NCII.
-She also directs a state pilot program evaluation project.
 Dr. Kuchle holds B.A.s in Spanish and Psychology from the University of Kentucky, and earned her M.Ed. and Ph.D. in School Psychology from the University of Cincinnati.
 Her training emphasized applied behavior analysis, Response to Intervention, data-based team problem solving, and systems change and reform.
 For her dissertation and internship, she focused on culturally responsive practices and services for English language learners.
 Prior to joining AIR, she worked as a school psychologist in Ohio public schools.

-Tessie Rose Bailey, Ph.D., Senior Technical Assistance Consultant at AIR, serves as Task Leader for Product Development for NCII.
+Tessie Rose Bailey, Ph.D., Principal Technical Assistance Consultant at AIR, serves as Task Leader for Product Development, technical assistance provider for states for NCII, and coordinator of the Taxonomy Technical Work Group.
 In addition to her work with NCII, she provides technical assistance to state and local education agencies and institutions of higher education through direct consultation, the CEEDAR Center, the National Center for Systemic Improvement (NCSI), and Center for Response to Intervention (CRTI).
 Prior to joining AIR, Dr. Bailey was a university professor and classroom special education teacher.
 She publishes and presents on special education law and policy, assessment, response to intervention (RTI)/multi-tiered systems of support (MTSS), secondary transition services, and scaling up evidence based practices.
 She completed her PhD at the University of Utah in special education curriculum and assessment and post-doctoral work in RTI/MTSS and transition at Lehigh University’s Center for Promoting Research to Practice.